cybercomgroup/HoloLensQr/README.md

 * Start (without) debugging

 ## Demoversion
-Demoversion can be activated by setting demomode to true in "/Assets/Scripts/QrScan.cs".
+Demoversion can be (de)activated by setting demomode to true/false in "/Assets/Scripts/QrScan.cs".
 It excludes scanning wich is needed if you are recording or showing content from the webcam.
-To fetch menus when scanning, just airtap anywhere.
+To fetch menus when scanning in demomode, just airtap anywhere.